 First off, a very useful warning when setting manually concatenated text into a TextView:

+And by "placeholders" they mean the format arguments.
 You can mix and match multiple arguments and argument types in one string too!

 And in case you removed an argument in the XML file but forgot to edit code, another helpful error for you!